Dev-1404/EDA-Netflix-Content-Analysis/README.md

 ## Author
 **Dev-1404**

-Feel free to connect or open an issue if you have suggestions or ideas!
+Open to further suggestions and ideas for improvement.